PhilChodrow/Evolving-Voter/README.md

 ## What is the ouput?
 The program will generate two output files: evolving_voter.summary and evolving_voter.process (or any names specified as above).

-evolving_voter.summary has the summary information for one run.
+evolving_voter.summary has the summary information for the simulation.
 It is a whitespace delimited text file with the following columns
 ```
 nodes: number of nodes
 edges: number of edges